orenbenkiki/loggy/README.md

 These are intentionally not attribute macros attached to the test (like the standard `#[should_panic]`.
 This allows the expected texts to be dynamically formatted.

-The rust `log` facade mandates using a single global logger.
-This, combined with `loggy` handling multiple threads at once (counting errors, capturing messages), means that code using the above assertions must run with `RUST_TEST_THREADS=1 cargo test`.

 Setting the `LOGGY_MIRROR_TO_STDERR` environment variable to any non-empty value will cause all messages to be emitted to the standard error stream, together with any debug messages, even in tests.
 This places the debug messages in the